Topics covered:

 The Role of the ART Backlog

-An ART Backlog is a stack-ranked list of deliverables – product features and supporting technology infrastructure items targeted for the next PI.
-In preparation for PI Planning, backlog items must be sufficiently refined and stack-ranked by business value.
-The ART Backlog is the single source of work for the Agile Release Train (ART).
+An ART Backlog is a stack-ranked list of deliverables – product features and supporting technology infrastructure items – targeted for the next PI.
+The ART Backlog is the single source of work for an Agile Release Train (ART).
+An ART is an organizational arrangement designed to support a value stream.
+We will have one ART Backlog per value stream.
+In preparation for PI Planning, ART backlog items must be sufficiently refined and stack-ranked by business value.
 The ART Product Manager is responsible for creating and managing the ART Backlog.

 The ART Backlog may be derived from multiple sources including a Portfolio Backlog or a product strategy (sometimes laid out as a Product Roadmap).
-Ultimately, everything in the ART Backlog exists to support the realization of the Product Vision.
+Ultimately, everything in the ART Backlog exists to support the realization of the Product Vision and strategy.
+Alignment with the portfolio backlog is reflected in the ART Backlog.

 The time and effort needed for PI planning will depend on the refinement of this backlog.
 This is a critical step for PI Planning success and will be the focus for this chapter.